FarronF/limerick-council-meetings/meetings/2017/04/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick -  20th March 2017.md

 Planning and Development Regulations 2001 (as amended) and it was proposed to proceed

-in accordance with Section 5 of the report.---
+in accordance with Section 5 of the report.
+---
 3

 Members welcomed the proposed development as set out in the circulated report.